fhoedemakers/pico-infonesFB/README.md

 # pico-infones

-Experimental version, uses framebuffers in stead of rendering individual lines to Display..
+Experimental version, uses framebuffers in stead of rendering individual lines to display..

 RP2350 Only